aileot/nvim-laurel/docs/reference.md

 #### `augroup!`

-Create or get an augroup, or override an existing augroup.
+Create or get an augroup, or override existing augroup.
 (`&default-opts` is available.)

 ```fennel